MnasNet: Platform-Aware Neural Architecture Search for Mobile: Introduction

 We apply our proposed approach to ImageNet classification \cite{imagenet15} and COCO object detection \cite{coco14}.
-Experimental results show that the best model found by our method significantly outperforms state-of-the-art mobile models.
-Compared to the recent MobileNetV2 \cite{mobilenetv218}, our model improves the ImageNet top-1 accuracy by 2\% with the same latency on Pixel phone.
-On the other hand, if we constrain the target top-1 accuracy, then our method can find another model that is \textbf{$\mathbf{1.5\times}$ faster} than MobileNetV2 and \textbf{$\mathbf{2.4\times}$ faster} than NASNet \cite{nas_imagenet18} with the same accuracy.
-With the additional squeeze-and-excitation optimization \cite{senet18}, our approach achieves ResNet-50 \cite{resnet16} level top-1 accuracy at 76.13\%, with \textbf{$\mathbf{19\times}$ fewer} parameters and \textbf{$\mathbf{10\times}$ fewer} multiply-add operations.
-We show our models also generalize well with different model scaling techniques (e.g., varying input image sizes), consistently improving ImageNet top-1 accuracy by about 2\% over MobileNetV2.
-By plugging our model as a feature extractor into the SSD object detection framework, our model improves both the inference latency and the mAP quality on COCO dataset over MobileNetV1 and MobileNetV2, and achieves comparable mAP quality (22.9 vs 23.2) as SSD300 \cite{ssd16} with \textbf{$\mathbf{35\times}$ less} computational cost.
+Figure \ref{fig:mobilelatency} summarizes a comparison between our MnasNet models and other state-of-the-art mobile models.
+Compared to the MobileNetV2 \cite{mobilenetv218}, our model improves the ImageNet accuracy by 3.0\% with similar latency on the Google Pixel phone.
+On the other hand, if we constrain the target accuracy, then our MnasNet models are \textbf{$\mathbf{1.8\times}$ faster} than MobileNetV2 and \textbf{$\mathbf{2.3\times}$ faster} thans NASNet \cite{nas_imagenet18} with better accuracy.
+Compared to the widely used ResNet-50 \cite{resnet16}, our MnasNet model achieves slightly higher (76.7\%) accuracy with \textbf{$\mathbf{4.8\times}$ fewer} parameters and \textbf{$\mathbf{10\times}$ fewer} multiply-add operations.
+By plugging our model as a feature extractor into the SSD object detection framework, our model improves both the inference latency and the mAP quality on COCO dataset over MobileNetsV1 and MobileNetV2, and achieves comparable mAP quality (23.0 vs 23.2) as SSD300 \cite{ssd16} with \textbf{$\mathbf{42\times}$ less} multiply-add operations.

 To summarize, our main contributions are as follows: